blakeembrey/free-style/README.md

 ### But How?

 **Free-Style** generates a consistent hash from the style, after alphabetical property ordering and formatting, to use as the class name.
-This allows duplicate styles to automatically be merged by checking for duplicate hashes.
-Every style is "registered" and assigned to a variable, which gets the most out of linters and features like dead code minification that will warn on unused variables.
-Using "register" returns the class name to the `Style` instance and style instances (returned by `create()`) can be merged together at runtime to output _only_ the styles on page (see [React Free-Style](http://github.com/blakeembrey/react-free-style)).
-Styles should generally be created outside of the application run loop (E.g. `render`) so the CSS string and hash are generated once only.
-Any time a style is added/removed/merge/unmerged an event is triggered that allows libraries and other `FreeStyle` instances to propagate style changes.
+This allows duplicate styles to automatically be merged on duplicate hashes.
+Every style is "registered" and assigned to a variable, which gets the most out of linters that will warn on unused variables and features like dead code minification.
+Using "register" returns the class name used for the `Style` instance and style instances (returned by `create()`) can be merged together at runtime to output _only_ the styles on page (see [React Free-Style](http://github.com/blakeembrey/react-free-style)).
+Styles should usually be created outside of the application run loop (E.g. `render`) so the CSS string and hashes are only generated once.

 ### Ways to Use

 * [`stylin`](https://github.com/ajoslin/stylin) - The simplest abstraction, create styles, rules and keyframes, and the `<style />` stays in sync.
 * [`easy-style`](https://github.com/jkroso/easy-style) - Light-weight singleton API for browsers and node
 * [`react-free-style`](https://github.com/blakeembrey/react-free-style) - React implementation that renders styles used on the current page (universal use-case)
-* **This module!** - Create, compose and manipulate style instances and change events
+* **This module!** - Create, compose and manipulate style instances

 ## Usage